Exam Boards and format:

 There is a deadline for booking exam entry, and although some exam centres will accept late entries, the fees will be higher as a result.
 The exam centres will advise you of the fees for the exams, and these do vary between centres.

-For more information, see Exam Guidelines for External Candidates.Apply Now
+For more information, see Exam Guidelines for External Candidates.A Level Subjects

 We strongly advise you to make contact with a centre in the previous September as centres have limited spaces for external candidates.

-Deadline for entry for the CIE March sitting (India only) – 1st November
+Deadline for entry for the Cambridge Board March sitting (India only) – 1st November.

 Access arrangements that may be available include: extra time in the exam room; a separate room; a scribe; the use of a laptop; modified papers (coloured/enlarged paper); arrangements for candidates with other disabilities.

-Centres can also advise you on what evidence may be required to support an application for access arrangements.Contact Us
+Centres can also advise you on what evidence may be required to support an application for access arrangements.One Family Discuss FInding an Exam Centre

 You will need to arrange to take this component of the course at an examination centre which offers this option.
 You will find a list here of the UK exam centres offering the Practical Endorsement.

 Note that many centres will only accept candidates for the May/June sitting.
-So we strongly recommend this sitting unless it is simply not an option.Apply Now
+So we strongly recommend this sitting unless it is simply not an option.Enquire Now